Known For : Water Sports in Kovalam Lighthouse Beach Hawah Beach

 One of the most serene beaches of the Malabar Coast in Kerala, the Marari Beach is an idyllic destination for a laid-back and peaceful beach vacation when in Kerala, and one of the cleaner beaches of India.

-Kappad or locally known as Kappakadavu is a famous beach near Kozhikode (Calicut) in Kerala, where the Portuguese explorer Vasco Da Gama landed on 20 May 1498.
+Kappad or locally known as Kappakadavu is a famous beach in Kerala near Kozhikode (Calicut) in Kerala, where the Portuguese explorer Vasco Da Gama landed on 20 May 1498.
 His voyage established the sea route from Europe to India.
 This heralded the arrival and permanent route from Europe to India.
 This heralded the arrival and permanent presence of various European merchant companies, leading to eventual domination and rule by the East India Company and later the period of British colonial rule.

 Mainly known for its 35 m high lighthouse atop Kurumkal hillock, this beach offers are sandy walk and lip smacking sea food to its visitors.